atomicthumbs/torch-rnn/doc/flags.md

 **Output options**:
 - `-print_every`: How often to print status message, in iterations.
 Default is 1.
 - `-checkpoint_name`: Base filename for saving checkpoints; default is `cv/checkpoint`.
-This will create checkpoints named - `cv/checkpoint_1000.t7`, `cv/checkpoint_1000.json`, etc.
+This will create checkpoints named - `cv/checkpoint_1000.t7`, `cv/checkpoint_1000_log.json`,`cv/checkpoint_1000_resume.json`, etc.
 - `-checkpoint_every`: How often to save intermediate checkpoints.
 Default is 1000; set to 0 to disable intermediate checkpointing.
-Note that we always save a checkpoint on the final iteration of training.
+Follow a number with 'e' to specify in epochs rather than batches, e.g. `checkpoint_every` Note that we always save a checkpoint on the final iteration of training.
+- `-checkpoint_log`: Set to 0 to disable log checkpoints, which contain loss function history for every minibatch and epoch.

 **Benchmark options**:
 - `-speed_benchmark`: Set this to 1 to test the speed of the model at every iteration.
 This is disabled by default because it requires synchronizing the GPU at every iteration, which incurs a performance overhead.
 Speed benchmarking results will be printed and also stored in saved checkpoints.